codemillmatt/forms-ad-b2c/blog-posts/part-5-adding-auth.md

 I say that because this post is going to be long - and a bit dry.
 It will be a step-by-step guide on getting everything setup and then finally making a request to a backend service that needs authorization before returning any data.

 A lot of these steps are "set 'em and forget 'em" ... so they're important to go over because ... well ... they're easy to forget.

-## Authentication and Authorization Flow

-The drawing below illustrates the process the mobile app, Azure AD B2C, and the Web API take in order to provide access to a secured method on the Web API controller.

 ## Step 1 - Configuring the Azure AD B2C Tenant